ryanbenac33/ProjectShowcase/Butterfly Analysis/README.md

 9. ReadMe file with attached images will be needed
 10. Documentation is needed through Github

-Please follow the links above to view a particular report.

 ## Introduction
 The butterly data set contains information concerning observtions on the Pieris rapae butterly.
 Measurements of various propotions are included as well as the year those observations were made for each specific sample.
 This analysis examines change in wing proportions (length, width, and apex size) over time.
 This report will also supply information concerning statistics about the data as a whole, as well as steps taken to clean the data.
 The proportions analyzed in this report are limited to wing length, wing width, and black patch apex, which excludes all other feature data included in the sataset.